knz/reg/reg.rst

 With the function ``proc``, the command given as argument is run in the background.
 A tick event is generated every time the command outputs a line of text on its standard output.

+With the function ``instant``, a single tick event is generated, whose value is determined by the argument to the function (default 0).
+This feature was originally implemented for debugging ``reg``.

 Tick function flags
 -------------------